Electric Fuse and its Perfect Use

 Table of Contents

-ToggleElectrical fuse is the simplest and cheapest safety device used to break the circuit.
-It is used to protect the electrical circuit during extreme overload or short circuit.
-Electric fuse is used in series in electrical circuits.
-In this article, you will learn in detail about the working principle, function, types, advantages and disadvantages of fuses.
+ToggleAn electrical fuse is the simplest and most cost-effective safety device used to break the circuit.
+It is used to protect the electrical circuit during extreme overload or short circuits.
+An electric fuse is used in series in electrical circuits.
+In this article, you will learn in detail about the working principle, properties, types, advantages, and disadvantages of fuses.

 When a short circuit or overload occurs in the electrical circuit due to some reason.
-So this fuse metal gets heated and melts due to excessive current flow and the circuit breaks. the Thomas Alva Edison invents the electrical fuse.
+So, this fuse material gets heated and melts due to excessive current flow, and the circuit breaks.

-Lead and tin alloy is used in the ratio of 37% and 63% in circuits up to 15 A. Copper is used a fuse element in circuits beyond 15 amperes.
+Lead and tin alloy are used in the ratio of 37% and 63% in circuits up to 15 A. Copper is used as a fuse element in circuits beyond 15 amperes.

-Fuses are generally used in high voltage up to 66kv and low voltage up to 400v.
-The material used for the fuse element has certain special properties such as:-
+Fuse wires are generally used in high voltage up to 66kv and low voltage up to 400v.
+The material used for the fuse element has specific special properties such as:-

 - Low melting point